Fireclaw9876/ai-travel-agent/README.md

 ## AI Travel Agent
 Create a personalized and meomorable travel itinerary with detailed information that syncs directly to your Google Calendar.
-Best for vacations less than 2 weeks.
+Works for vacations less than 5 days.
 It locally hosts a webpage for the user to input all the necessary information about the trip to then create the optimal trip.

 ## Overview
 This AI travel agent powered by Arcade and Anthropic: